Analyzing Wikipedia browsing history

 novel || book || literatur || author || writer

-Compared to the movies topic, both music and literature appear to be a bit more niche.
-They are more spread out across the small and more isolated communities.
-And the large communities that have them as key topics are not as highly interconnected as the large movies-themed community.
+Both music and literature Wikipedia browsing appears to be more niche.
+These topics are more spread out across the small and more isolated communities.
+The large communities that have them as key topics are not as highly interconnected as the large movies-themed community.

-There are lots of sports-themed article communities of all sizes in our Wikipedia browsing history.
-The most popular sports topic in it is football, including both American football and soccer.
+There are lots of sports-themed article communities of all sizes.
+The most popular sports topic is football, including both American football and soccer.
 It is very difficult to separate the two, since both can be called football.
 A somewhat successful attempt to separate them out is shown in the highlighted graphs below.

 All sportsCommunities found: 85